-Custom development of any software solution — from a web log analysis tool to a complex multi-component platform — consists of several steps, and proper implementation of each is essential for a successful result.
-Fortunately, these steps can be visualized in a valuable tool called a “work breakdown structure”, and adherence to that structure will guide the project through to a successful launch.
+Custom development of any software solution — from a web log analysis tool to a complex multi-component platform — consists of several steps, and proper implementation of each is essential for a successful end result.
+It’s a lot to keep track of, but developers and engineers can visualize these steps in a valuable tool called a “work breakdown structure”, designed to guide the project through to a successful launch.

-Work breakdown structures may look different from team to team and project to project, but each one has several elements and stages in common.
-Let’s take a closer look at these critical stages of custom software development, including why they’re important and what the main goals are in each stage.
+Work breakdown structures may look different from team to team and project to project, but each has several elements and stages in common.
+This blog post outlines these critical stages of custom software development, exploring why they’re important and highlighting the main goals of each stage.

 Business Analysis and Discovery

-The first stage of software development is the process by which the developer analyzes the client’s established requirements, business goals, and obstacles in order to begin conceptualizing a way to bring their software vision to life.
-The goal of this business analysis is to break down and document the key end goals and tasks required for completing the software.
-Within this stage, the client and the software development company must collaborate closely and effectively to discuss the specifics of the software, including components, dependencies between the elements, structure, and possible requirements for design, just to name but a few.
-The outcome of this collaboration is a document that will act as a guide for the engineering team, outlining the project’s technical requirements, describing the goals and high-level tasks, and summing up the client’s vision for the completed product.
+The first stage of software development is analysis and discovery, the processes in which the developer analyzes the client’s established requirements, business goals, and obstacles in order to begin conceptualizing a way to bring their software vision to life.
+The goal of business analysis is to break down and document the key end goals of the software, as well as the tasks required to complete it.
+The client and the software development company must collaborate closely in this stage to discuss the specifics of the software, including components, dependencies among the elements, structure, and possible requirements for design, just to name but a few.
+The primary deliverable in this stage is a document that will act as a guide for the engineering team, outlining the project’s technical requirements, describing the goals and high-level tasks, and summing up the client’s vision for the completed product.

 Following the initial business analysis, discovery includes modelling the conceptual framework of the project.
 A thorough, quality analysis of the forthcoming work, its possible challenges, and its end-user functionality is a pillar of the software product’s successful development and implementation.

-Let’s sum up some of the key tasks that the vendor carries out at this stage:
+These are the key tasks the vendor undertakes at this stage:

-- Carefully select the technical tools that will be used during the development stage
+- Carefully select the technical tools for the development stage

 - Evaluate the initial requirements and identify risks and constraints